-PART V. EFFECTIVE DATE
+PART III.
+EFFECTIVE DATE

-SECTION 6.
-Sections 3 and 4 of this act are effective when the act becomes law and apply to permit applications submitted on or after that date.
-Section 5 of this act becomes effective July 1, 2013.
+SECTION 4.
+Section 3 of this act is effective when the act becomes law and applies to permit applications submitted on or after that date.
 The remainder of this act is effective when it becomes law.